While we are still commited to providing a global health educational experience, there are current travel restrictions due to the COVID-19 pandemic.

 The Apam, Ghana trip has occurred annually since 2006 to a small fishing village in the gold coast of Africa.
 The trip started in Aldersgate Methodist Church, and Building Solid Foundations 501c was then established by Dr. Seth Quartey and his wife, Grace Quartey.
 This trip has very personal connections, as both are from Ghana.
 Members of the team work in Apam Catholic Hospital for medical and surgical clinic with nurses going out into the community for screening clinics.
 Most common surgeries are hysterectomy for fibroids, thyroidectomy for goiters and hernia repairs.
 It is a very busy surgery schedule with up to 200 cases per trip.
 All surgery cases are prescreened, and team members only see patients to be sure they are in agreement.
 The vast majority of the time is operating.
 The medical team cares for hypertensions, diabetes, asthma and many infectious diseases including malaria, which is endemic in the area, tetnus and typhoid.
 Water borne disease is still a major killer in the area.
 In addition to the health care team, there is a non-medical team.
 There has been a close connection between Rotary Club of York and Apam Rotary Club, and they are putting toilets in schools, as sanitation is a major health risk.
-This is an annual trip that occurs in September.

 Contact: Seth Quartey, M.D. email@example.com

-The next Ghana trip is scheduled for Sept 2 to 16
+The next Ghana trip is scheduled for Oct 16-30, 2021.

-Contact for May trip: Christian Utara: Christian.Utara@jhu.edu.
+Contact for October trip: Nancy Nagib, firstname.lastname@example.org.

 Upcoming Trips: first two weeks of Oct 2021, exact dates to be determined